Can Felons Vote in Florida?

 Sometimes, restoring a felon's voting rights depends on the crime they have been convicted of.
 For example, as is still the case in Florida with murder and sex offenses, Delaware has a number of “disqualifying" felonies such as murder or certain sex crimes.

 Speak to an Attorney to Reinstate Your Voting Rights

 Being freed from jail can be an exciting time, but also an overwhelming one.
-The uncertainty of Amendment 4 has left both felons and clerks of court unsure about the registration paperwork needed to restore voting rights.
 If you're uncertain about your rights, or if you feel you or someone you love should have their voting rights reinstated, contact a local civil rights attorney.